China–Thailand relations

 Official diplomatic relations between the People's Republic of China (PRC) and Thailand began in July 1975 after years of negotiations.
 Historically, Thailand had good relations with governments in China; however, after Plaek Phibunsongkhram attempted to erase and prohibit Chinese culture and influence in the country, relations with the Republic of China were damaged.

-In modern times, the PRC has significant influence in Thailand.
+In modern times, China has significant influence in Thailand.
+China is Thailand's leading trading partner, with bilateral trade reaching $153 billion in 2025.
+China is also the leading source of tourists to Thailand.
+Especially since the 2014 Thai coup d'état, China has also been a leading exporter of weapons to Thailand.